LukeTheoJohnson/thing-explainer/README.md

 ## A few that pass

-All three pass; every word in them is one of the ten hundred, checked against Munroe's own set.

 > **A flying machine** *(this is a plane; but the word "plane" is not one of the ten hundred!)*
 > A flying machine is a big metal bird that carries people through the sky.
 It
 > has long flat arms on each side.
 When it runs fast along the ground, air